Episode 267: Integration of Project Management and Ongoing Business (Premium)

 So please join us in the discussion of what functions an EPMO generally fulfills, why it does indeed need to extend its focus on integrating projects and ongoing business and how that can be done well.

 And don’t forget that Roland will be speaking on April 29th at the 2014 Project Zone Congress in Frankfurt Germany.
-Find out more at http://projectzonecongress.com/
+Find out more at http://projectzonecongress.com/ [2019 Update: the template website is no longer available, so we removed the link]

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.